-I realized that my articles on registration of charitable trust and society became popular and have been helping thousands of people, so I decide to take this series further and write about more related issues.
+I realized that my articles on registration of charitable trust and society became popular and have been helping thousands of people, so I decide to take this series further and write about more related topics.
 Today, I am going to talk about exemption under the section 80G of the Income Tax Act.

 Exemption under section 80G gives rebate to a donor on the amount he donates to an organization that has 80G certificate.
 If the public charitable organization (NGO) has 80G certificate then the donors of that organization would not need to pay tax on the 50% of the donated amount.